ARTIST OF THE WEEK

 Enrichment and extra-curricular opportunities

 We are proud of our extra-curricular opportunities of which there are many and encourage all students to be curious, courageous and original.
 In doing so, it enlivens and complements the academic life in a way that exists beyond the art rooms.
 The department has an open-door policy for older students and runs art clubs for younger students on specific days during lunchtime and after school.
 We offer one-to-one support outside of lessons and also encourage students with personal projects to build confidence, creativity and a lifelong love of learning.
-We organise and run educational visits to galleries, studios, creative workshops, and encourage live projects with the local community wherever possible.
+We organise and run educational visits to galleries, studios, and creative workshops, and encourage live projects with the local community wherever possible.